 For 50 years, Distress Centres has provided 24-hour telephone support, 7 days a week, 365 days a year.
-We are the point of first access in the city for individuals in crisis requiring emotional first aid.
+We are the point of first access for community individuals in crisis requiring emotional first aid.

-Starting initially as the modest outreach of a concerned group of community leaders, our organization has become the oldest and largest front-line volunteer delivered crisis and suicide prevention support service agency in Canada.
-Hundreds of thousands of calls later, Distress Centres continues to offer round the clock response to those experiencing emotional distress or in need of crisis intervention and suicide prevention.
-We also provide face-to-face support and counseling to people dealing with the effects of suicide and homicide.
+Our organization has become the oldest and largest front-line volunteer delivered crisis and suicide prevention support service agency in Canada.
+Distress Centres offers a round-the-clock response to those experiencing emotional distress or are in need of crisis intervention and/or suicide prevention.
+We also provide face-to-face support and counselling to people dealing with the effects of suicide and homicide.

 Distress Centres continues to expand, and our call volume increases each year.
 As the home to the only 24 Hour Distress Line in Toronto, Distress Centres now receives more than 120,000 calls annually to our 408-HELP line.
-Our team consists of 600 highly trained volunteers at three locations (Downtown, North York and Scarborough) who provide round-the-clock coverage.
+Our team consists of 600 highly trained volunteers at three locations (Downtown, North York and Scarborough).

 - 408 HELP Line (416-408-4357)

 - Survivor of Suicide Loss Support Program

 - Survivor of Homicide Loss Support Program